 Quick-drying paints are more practical for this type of project although they’re more expensive.

 I prefer to use quick-drying Dulux Weathershield, the drying time is between 2-4 hours in the summer.

 If you or your tradesperson want to paint asbestos soffit boards, you should use masonry paint and not regular undercoat or gloss, which won’t adhere to cement-based boards.
 You should also avoid sanding down these boards as dangerous fibres will be released.

 If your boards are plastic, there’s no need to paint them, a good clean with detergent and a cloth should be sufficient.

 If you don’t want to paint the soffits, you can either cap over them or remove and replace them with something that requires less maintenance, such as Upvc plastic.

 Don’t want to do this work yourself?

-We don’t blame you, that’s why we’ve teamed up with a partner who can provide you with a very competitive quotation online:
+We don’t blame you, that’s why we’ve teamed up with our partner who can provide you with a very competitive quotation online: